 - Total joint replacements and other surgeries

-- Orthopedic sub-specialties for neck and back, hand and upper extremities, hip and knee, and foot and ankle
+- Orthopaedic sub-specialties for neck and back, hand and upper extremities, hip and knee, and foot and ankle

 A Leader in the Care and Replacement of Joints